 1906 Cecil Doutre, Dominion Superintendent of Wireless Stations for the Department of Marine and Fisheries, and Eddie Hughes, Project Engineer, sail on the Marine & Fisheries Vessel 'Quadra'.
 They make site selections for the new chain of wireless stations along the British Columbia west coast.
 Estevan Point was one of the selected sites.
 The stations would have to be about 50-75 miles apart and preferably on a high point of land.

 1907 July 20 newspaper reports SS Maude sailed from Victoria with material and personnel to build the wireless station.
 SS Quadra also leaves on July 20 with Doutre and Gaudin on board for site inspection.
 July 27 reports men and material rafted ashore at Hole-in-the-Wall and all going well.
+A three miles of rails were laid to haul construction materials for the light and radio station.
 Contractor foreman is T.N.
 Tubman.

 1908 Station commissioned January 13th (according to A. Lawton).
 First Officer in Charge was Mr. Morse.
 Call sign USD.
 Operator C. B.Kennedy.
 Jack Bowerman notes the electricity was supplied by a Fairbanks-Morse 3 H.P.
 (1.5 kW) gasoline engine spinning a 1 kW alternating current generator.
 The transmitter was a Shoemaker type, open core transformer, tubular glass condensers, fixed spark gap, and tuning done by a helix inductance coil.
 (One report says the receiver used a crystal detector but this is unlikely.
 Magnetic detectors were in use at this time.)
 In late 1908 Bradbury moves up from Pachena to the OIC.